Tejas1510/Hacking-Scripts/Python/PNG To JPG Converter/README.md

 Here we will convert png to jpg image using image module of pil library here for making the gui we had used tkinter .
 Here in the gui screen there will be 2 buttons one for selecting the pg image and other for converting image.
 ## Third-Party Libraries Required :
 -> tkinter
--> pillow(PIL)
+-> PIL(pillow)

 ## How to install the above Library
-pip install tkinter
+- pip install tkinter
-pip install pillow
+- pip install pillow

 ## How to use it :